Don't get caught out with a second-rate car paint job

 This may seem like a simple step, but it's important to remember.

-You'd be amazed how small imperfections can be obscured in the dim light of a panel beater's workshop.
+You'd be amazed how small imperfections in your car's paint can be obscured in the dim light of a panel beater's workshop.

 Check your vehicle either: